Code-Institute-Submissions/YogaCity/README.md

 Inside the <strong>mockups</strong> map are the three mockups for small, medium and large devices.<br>
 Inside the <strong>screenshots</strong> map are all screenshots used in the README.md.<br>
 Ending with the README.md

+### Deployment left to be implemented
+After this page is checked by the examinators, I will make the locations pages private in GitHub for the protection of my API key's.

 ### New Repository in GitHub
 First you need an account on [GitHub](https://github.com) which you can download from [here](https://desktop.github.com).<br>